-Jones residents may move in at any time.
+Jones residents may move in at any time during this period.

 Sunday, August 25, 10:00 a.m.–3:00 p.m.

-Current students returning campus may arrive anytime during this period.
-Students may arrive after the allotted time, but move-in crew will not be available at that time.
+Current students returning to campus may arrive anyt ime during this period.
+Students may arrive after the allotted time, but move-in crews will not be available at that time.
 This includes current international students.

 How do I get to the residence halls?